 He attended NYU Film School.
 His thesis film was "five deep breaths."

 • It played festivals, and got him an agent.

 Don’t talk too much, but don’t be so silent that no one knows you’re there.
 Demonstrate that you’re engaged and appreciative of the opportunity.
-Can be useful to pick the brains of people on set other than the director.
-Be aware of protocol, don’t get in the way.
+Shadowing can be useful as an opportunity to pick the brains of people on set other than the director.
+Be aware of protocol; don’t get in the way.

 Did grad school prepare you for your career?

 In terms of craft, yes, but regarding the business side, no.